ESGF/esgf-download/docs/docs/glossary.md

 : basic element of a dataset's _metadata_.
 Pair of strings in the form `name:value`, equivalent to a python dictionary's item.

 __Plugin__
-: custom code that extends `esgpull` functionality by responding to specific events like file downloads, query updates, or download failures.
+: custom code that extends `esgpull` functionality by responding to specific events.